nethesis/fpp/README.md

 - `APPLE_TOPIC`: topic for Apple APN, like `it.nethesis.nethcti3.voip` (note the `.voip` suffix)
 - `APPLE_ENVIRONMENT` can be `production` or `sandbox`
 - `DB_PATH`: path for [Badger](https://github.com/dgraph-io/badger) database
+- `INSTANCE_TOKEN`: a SHA25sum hash string representing a token for this instance.
+   Requests to `/register` token are validated against this token.
+   This token must be compiled inside each mobile app

 Send a notification using curl, example:
 ```